Javascript is not enabled.

 Vaccine recommendations made by ACIP and approved by the CDC are covered by most insurance plans at no cost-sharing.

-AHIP, a trade association of health insurance companies, had said that its members will “continue to cover all ACIP-recommended immunizations that were recommended as of September 1, 2025, including updated formulations of the COVID-19 and influenza vaccines, with no cost-sharing for patients through the end of 2026.”
+AHIP, a trade association of health insurance companies, has also said that its members will “continue to cover all ACIP-recommended immunizations that were recommended as of Sept.1, 2025, including updated formulations of the COVID-19 and influenza vaccines, with no cost-sharing for patients through the end of 2026.”

 If you’re concerned about insurance coverage, your pharmacist should be able to check it on the spot, so be sure to bring your insurance card, says Jigar Mehta, a pharmacist and manager of outpatient pharmacy operations at Beth Israel Lahey Health Pharmacy at Beth Israel Deaconess Medical Center in Boston.